 2/3 cup starter

 Add these ingredients to the starter mixture to make final dough:

 5 1/2 to 6 1/2 cups whole wheat flour

 1 tablespoon salt

-Combine all ingredients until a wet dough is formed.
+Combine the starter, water and flour until a wet dough is formed.
 Let stand overnight.
 Add remaining ingredients and knead by hand or mixer for 5 to 10 minutes or in the food processor for 90 seconds or until dough is smooth and elastic.
 During kneading, add a little more water or more flour to make a soft, pliable dough.
 Place in a greased bowl.
-Cover with plastic wrap or a wet tea towel and allow to ferment for 2 1/2 hours at about 80 degrees.
+Cover with plastic wrap or a wet tea towel and allow to rise for for 2 1/2 hours at about 80 degrees.
 Deflate dough by gently pushing down center and pulling sides of dough in.
 Turn over and cover.
 Let it sit in a warm place (80 degrees) for 1/2 hour.
-Turn out on a floured area and knead 2 to 3 times.
+Turn out on a floured area and fold over 2 to 3 times.
 Shape and place in bread pans.
 Cover.
 Let rise in a warm place (80 degrees) for 1 1/2 hours.
 If area is a little cooler, let rise up to twice as long.
 Preheat oven to 450 degree with a cast iron dutch oven and lid in oven for about 1 hour.
 (If your oven does not go up to 550°, just use the highest temperature possible).
 Place dough in hot cast iron pan and cover with lid.
 Reduce heat to 400 degrees and bake for 15 minutes.
 Remove lid from bread and bake for 20 minutes longer or until thermometer inserted in the loaf center reads 195 degrees.
 Let cool on a rack before slicing.

 Makes l large loaf or two small loaves